 Data that were important for the better functioning of the journal on the web were successively supplemented, starting with the contents of individual volumes together with a description of the topic of the issue published on the publisher's website (from 1996 DiG Publishing House, and from 2013 at Publishing House IBL PAN).

-In 2009, the yearly periodical was added to the list of scientific journals of the Ministry of Science and Higher Education; it scored 12 points in evaluative assessments in 2015 and 2016, and 20 points in 2019.
-The periodical is a beneficiary of the Ministry’s ‘Support for scientific journals’ programme in the years 2019-2020 (contract no. 67/WCN/2019/1).
+In 2009, the yearly periodical was added to the list of scientific journals of the Ministry of Science and Higher Education; it scored 40 points in 2021 (journal scores by MEiN).
+The periodical is a beneficiary of the Ministry’s ‘Support for scientific journals’ programme in the years 2019-2020 (contract no. 67/WCN/2019/1), in 2021 Minister of Culture, National Heritage and Sport for 2021-2022 as part of the 'Journals' programme (contract no. 10962/21/FPK/IK).
 Originally published in print version, currently in electronic and print version.
 Full texts of all issues available on the website (see: Articles online), numbers in print version available for purchase from the Publishing House of the Institute of Literary Research of the Polish Academy of Sciences.

 The owners of the journal are two legal entities: the University of Warsaw and the Institute of Literary Research of the Polish Academy of Sciences (court order of the District Court in Warsaw VII Civil Division sygn. akt VII RS Rej Pr 1245/11 from 21 October 2011).

 Since 2013, Napis has been published by the Institute of Literary Research of the Polish Academy of Science Press (previously published by DiG Publishing until 2012, previously in 1994-1995 the now defunct Latona Publishing House).